-Clearly, these steps require the active participation of the leaders driving the change.
+These values and practices require the active participation of the leaders driving the change.
 But even this is not enough.
-As Heath and Heath note in their book on change , leaders “need to script the critical moves” that are essential to accomplish the change.
+Heath and Heath note in their book on change that leaders “need to script the critical moves” essential to accomplish the change.

 The SAFe Implementation Roadmap

-Based on these insights from the field of organizational change management, the SAFe Implementation Roadmap article series guides leaders on this particular journey, as summarized in the Implementation Roadmap article and Figure 6 below.
+Based on experience and these insights from the field of organizational change management, the SAFe Implementation Roadmap article series guides leaders on this particular journey, as summarized in the Implementation Roadmap article and Figure 6 below.

-The SAFe implementation roadmap is described in a series of 12 articles that align with Kotter’s blueprint.
-For example, the sense of urgency is often established in the many conversations that lead up to an organization ‘reaching the tipping point’ and deciding to ‘go SAFe.’
+The SAFe implementation roadmap is described in a series of 12 articles that align with Kotter’s blueprint for change.
+For example, the sense of urgency is often established in the many conversations that lead to an organization ‘reaching the tipping point’ and deciding to ‘go SAFe.’
 The next recommended action is to train a core group of Lean-Agile change agents and leaders who will form the powerful guiding coalition.
-The pattern continues throughout the roadmap, which is designed to incorporate the lessons of successful organizational change into the model for a SAFe transformation.
-This roadmap helps leaders ‘know the way’ as they drive for successful change.
+The pattern continues throughout the roadmap, designed to incorporate successful organizational change lessons into the SAFe transformation model.
+This roadmap helps leaders’ know the way’ as they drive for successful change.
 The roadmap also highlights Scaled Agile’s Leading in the Digital Age series designed to better prepare leaders to lead the implementation.

 Role of the SAFe Practice Consultants

-Even with Lean-Agile leaders and sound organizational change strategies in place, observations from many SAFe implementations indicate that a significant cadre of change agents and experienced coaches is also needed.
-While every leader plays a part in producing the change, SAFe Program Consultants (SPCs) are trained and equipped specially for this task.
+Even with Lean-Agile leaders and sound organizational change strategies, observations from many SAFe implementations indicate that a significant cadre of change agents and experienced coaches is also needed.
+While every leader plays a part in producing the change, SAFe Practice Consultants (SPCs) are trained and equipped specially for this task.
 SPCs’ training, tools, courseware, and intrinsic motivation play a critical role in successfully implementing and sustaining a SAFe transformation.